ylh551400/toronto-airbnb-dashboard/README.md

 ## Design decisions worth noting

 **Why occupancy instead of price?**
 Inside Airbnb removed price data from their public dataset in 2025.
 Rather than approximate price from third-party sources, I pivoted the quadrant axis to occupancy (estimated nights booked per year), which is arguably a more direct signal of market performance anyway.
-The quadrant model stays logically coherent — it just answers "who's busy and well-reviewed" instead of "who's expensive and well-reviewed".
+The quadrant model stays logically coherent.
+It just answers "who's busy and well-reviewed" instead of "who's expensive and well-reviewed".

 **Why compute quadrant medians from neighbourhood aggregates, not raw listings?**
-Airbnb's rating system is heavily inflated at the listing level — the citywide median rating across 15,776 listings is 4.9, which would place almost every neighbourhood *below* the median.
+Airbnb's rating system is heavily inflated at the listing level, the citywide median rating across 15,776 listings is 4.9, which would place almost every neighbourhood *below* the median.
 Instead, the pipeline first aggregates to neighbourhood-level averages, then takes the median of those 140 values (4.81).
 This produces a balanced four-way split.

 **Why a `monthly_totals` pre-aggregation table?**
 Supabase's free tier enforces a 1,000-row hard limit per API response.
 The `monthly_activity` table has 4,442 rows (140 neighbourhoods × 32 months).
 Fetching it in chunks would require sequential paginated requests, which slows page load and complicates client code.
-Pre-aggregating to one row per month reduces the payload to 32 rows — well under the limit — and makes the frontend code simpler.
+Pre-aggregating to one row per month reduces the payload to 32 rows and makes the frontend code simpler.

 **Why keep all computation in Python rather than SQL views?**
 The pipeline runs in GitHub Actions, not inside the database.
 Keeping logic in Python (pandas) makes it easier to test locally, version-control, and reason about without needing a live DB connection.
 The tradeoff is slightly more code, but the testability is worth it for a project that updates on a push-triggered schedule.